Cambridge Architecture Summer School (Ages 13-15)

 Exceptional introductory course in Architecture in Cambridge colleges

-Throughout the Immerse Education Architecture Summer School programme for 13-15-year-olds, you will be introduced to the topics that form the foundation of architecture, reside at a Cambridge University College, and develop new skills as you work through a carefully constructed syllabus combining theory with practical experience.
+Throughout the Immerse Education summer program in Architecture for 13-15-year-olds, you will be introduced to the topics that form the foundation of architecture, reside at a Cambridge University College, and develop new skills as you work through a carefully constructed syllabus combining theory with practical experience.

 You will gain a better perception of the history and trends behind modern architecture, as well as an insight into the real-world challenges of a practising architect.
 You’ll also gain an in-depth understanding of the theory of architecture and acquire hands-on experience by crafting your design ideas.